Geocoding Addresses

 2. Add a Microsoft Excel Reader

 Add a Microsoft Excel reader to the canvas by clicking on the Reader button on the top menu bar or by going to Readers > Add Reader.
-In the Add Reader dialog, select Microsoft Excel as the Format, then for Dataset, browse to the SchoolAddresses.xlsx dataset, which is available for download from the Files section on this article.
+In the Add Reader dialog, select Microsoft Excel as the Format, then for Dataset, browse to the SchoolAddresses.xlsx dataset, which is available for download from the Files section of this article.

 SchoolsReader.png